 Modern apps also have options for creating estimates/quotes, scheduling jobs, and tracking your team.
 So, you’ll have everything you need on the go.
 This is very practical as it will be much more difficult to forget any details.
 These apps also allow you to schedule payment reminders so you won’t forget to send out second notices.In the end, by keeping up with the trends, you’ll gain more business from customers with modern interests and needs.

 If you prefer traditional bookkeeping, you could make use of invoice templates.
 They will allow you to take care of your bills the old-fashioned way.
 At the same time, you’ll still get the professional look your customers will love – just without the added benefits of service and parts list or the other features of electrical contractor apps.
 Here is a link to an invoice template Excel version for download.
 High-quality electrician invoice templates include everything you need for a standard electrical job.

 These common electrician invoice mistakes are easy to avoid once you’re aware of them.

-Inconsistent invoice formats: avoid listing things in a different order for individual jobs.
+Avoid listing things in a different order for individual jobs.
 Keep the format and listing of charges the same to avoid customer confusion.

-Price fluctuations: you should always track labor hours and your work consistently.
+You should always track labor hours and your work consistently.
 If the price of your services fluctuates heavily across invoices, your customers will become confused about the rates you’re charging.

-Unprofessional employee training: if you have employees, make sure they follow the same protocols that you do.
+If you have employees, make sure they follow the same protocols that you do.
 This applies to both their work and the invoicing process.
 Even if you do everything flawlessly yourself, your employees could make things unclear for the customer.

-Not disclosing the payment terms and conditions of time: you should always note your accepted payment types and terms.
+You should always note your accepted payment types and terms.
 This is necessary to avoid all inconveniences when it’s time to charge your electrician invoice.
 This method protects both you and your customers.